Ew, why is my body so weird.

 In the end, nonprofits were appreciative of the materials they received, feeling ready to reach teens and speak to them on their terms.

-This is the first of three Planned Parenthood of the Heartland projects.
+This is the first of three Planned Parenthood North Central States projects.
 You can read about the main project here.

 research, campaign strategy, brand creation, copywriting, design, print collateral, web, digital, environmental graphics, creative consultation